 Over time, your kitchen doors can quickly become tired, worn and prone to excess damage.
-What most people don’t know is that the cabinet hinge adjustment is one of the easiest and cheapest fixes you can make towards home improvement.
-Take a look and follow these few simple steps on how to adjust your kitchen doors.
+What most people don’t know is that adjusting kitchen cabinet doors is one of the easiest and cheapest fixes you can make towards home improvement.
+Take a look and follow these few simple steps on how to adjust kitchen cabinet doors.

 Side-to-side cabinet adjustment

 When it comes to adjusting your cabinet doors, the side to side adjustment is usually the most common fix that is required.
 It is important to make sure the door is not too tight or too close to the cabinet so you can easily open and close the door effortlessly.
 The most common sign that your door need this adjustment is when it won’t close properly

 To do this, all you need to do is turn the front screw on the cabinet hinge in a clockwise direction until it tightens and the door moves closer to the cabinet.

 Move the door further away from the cabinet